ihesp/IPART/joss/paper.md

 detection/tracking methods are been developed, and the inter-comparisons of various AR detection/tracking are carried out by, for instance, the Atmospheric River Tracking Method Intercomparison Project (ARTMIP) [@Rutz2019b;@Shields2018].
+Using the terminology of ARTMIP [@Shields2018], the proposed method is a "tracking" (Lagrangian approach) type, with length and shape geometrical requirements.
+It imposes no threshold on IVT/IWV, but instead imposes absolute thresholds on the spatio-temporal scale of AR-like systems.
+The detected ARs can be optionally time-stitched to identify coherent AR objects.
 We have performed some systematic comparisons with two magnitude thresholding based AR detection methods included in ARTMIP, and the proposed method displays better correspondence between North Hemisphere AR tracks and storm tracks, better identification of the strong mid-latitude AR-related moisture transports, and longer AR track durations.
 The detailed analysis has been accepted by the journal of Atmosphere and is now in production.

 The *IPART* package includes a collection of Python functions/classes designed for an analysis workflow covering the detection of ARs, the simplification of